 Knowing that she could not dance forever, Tash used the time during her seasonal layoffs poring over cookbooks and making food for birthday parties and showers and soon set up her own catering business.
-For eight years she owned and operated Dancing Chef Catering, serving mainly TV, theatre, film and the food industry folks.
-She catered for events in all sorts of creative venues, from sailboats to skyscrapers.
+For eight years she owned and operated Dancing Chef Catering, serving mainly TV, theatre, film and the food industry crowd.
+She catered for events in all kinds of venues, from sailboats to skyscrapers.

 Always a high goal setter, she completed her intensive 18-month cookery course in 1996 at The Colorado Culinary Institute and graduated number one in her class.
 Success led to success.
 That same year the petite blonde created an ahi tuna appetizer as an apprentice for “USA Team California” in the Culinary Olympics in Berlin and took out the gold medal.